 12. When was the club started up?

 September 1956, by Alex Eaton and friends.
 It was not the first folk club in the UK, but it is the only survivor from then and now claims to be the oldest continuously-operating weekly folk club of its type in the world.
-By our reckoning, it has only been shut on 50-odd out of more that 2,500 possible club nights in that time (mostly for Christmas and New Year).
-It has been in thirteen venues, having moved to Glyde House in 2014.
+By our reckoning, it has only been shut on 50-odd out of more than 2,500 possible club nights in that time (mostly for Christmas and New Year).
+It has been in fourteen venues, having moved to The Merchant Bar in 2019.
 See the History page of the website for more background.

 13. What is the booking policy for professional guests?